vyttieri/scryer/README.md

 ### TODO
 - Make `golangci-lint` run properly in SublimeText
-- Error handling for OneStepGPS API
+- Error Handling (api, application, frontend); Data Validation (db, application, frontend)
 - Multiple `.gitignore` business
 - How to integrate JS dev server and Go?
 (Currently using Vite proxy request)
-- Pool or Persist MySQL Client
+- ~Pool or Persist MySQL Client~; How does this work with multiple connections?

 ### Run
 - `go run main.go` or with air installed `air`